vicsejas/clipmanx/README.md

 # Clipmanx

-A lightweight clipboard manager for Linux Mint with GTK3 system tray integration.
+A lightweight clipboard manager for Linux Mint featuring GTK3 system tray integration.

+⚠️ **Note:** This project is in early development.
+Some features may be unstable or incomplete.

 ![Logo](src/clipmanx/assets/logo.png)